Introduction

 Applications

-We recognise that the burden of requirement and new skill acquisition can be intimidating to individuals who are new to data science.
+We recognise that the burden of requirements and new skill acquisition can be intimidating to individuals who are new to data science.
 Therefore the format of The Turing Way chapters is kept modular for the reader to dip in and out of, depending on their level of experience in the various topics.
 The project will help to answer questions that researchers don't always ask: "How do I ensure that my code's existing functionality doesn't change as I extend the codebase?", "How do I make my project easy for someone else to run?", and many more.

 Senior team members – Turing fellows, program directors and managers – will be catered for with key points tailored towards managing reproducible research projects highlighted for each topic covered.
 The project will build and curate checklists for what can be done to ensure all project outputs are reproducible.
 A chapter on Binder will be of interest to supervisors who want to regularly review their students' code and will include the technical details of how to set up a BinderHub that will be useful for research software engineers.